 The college application process is a stressful and challenging task, and for a majority of students, the most intimidating part of that process is the submission of a personal statement.
+This is exactly why so many decide to order essay online.
 Applicants who lack experience in making this type of assignment feel extremely uncomfortable trying to guess what they have to write in the paper to impress the admission committee.
 From another point of view, unlike tests and GPA scores, which by that moment already placed the student in a particular percentile, this type of work is another chance for an applicant to improve one’s prospects for enrollment.
 It is an opportunity for seniors to demonstrate their creativity and to persuade the committee that they deserve to become a student of that prestigious college or university.
 Here are few tips on how to write a personal essay for college that will stand out to the examiners.

 Distinctive Features of The Assignment